Meet our Staff

 Joe Baranowski

-Joe (he/him/his) is a junior studying environmental studies with a minor in journalism.
+Joe (he/him/his) is a senior studying environmental studies with a minor in journalism.
 He is from Chicago, Illinois and enjoys mountain bike racing, rock climbing, backpacking, hockey and storm chasing.
 Joe's love for the environment began in scouting, where he earned Eagle Scout!
 He is passionate about studying how climate change influences weather patterns.

 Leah Gulick